London’s Barnet council has awarded VolkerFitzpatrick the job to build a new rail station on the Midland Main Line and Thameslink routes.

 The new station sits between Cricklewood and Hendon stations on the Midland Main Line.

-Thameslink trains will connect Brent Cross West station to central London in as little as 12 minutes, with up to eight trains an hour at peak times.
-There will be direct connections to Luton Airport as well connecting to Elizabeth Line services via Farringdon station.
+Thameslink trains connect Brent Cross West station to central London in as little as 12 minutes, with up to eight trains an hour at peak times.
+There are direct connections to Luton Airport as well connections to Elizabeth Line services via Farringdon station.

 Brent Cross West station includes a new overbridge that gives pedestrians and cyclists the ability to cross this part of the Midland Main Line for the first time since it was built more than 150 years ago, linking communities on both sides of the station, and making it much easier to get around the area.